Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Understanding adaptation dynamics

-\begin{enumerate} \item Input images $x$ \item Captions corresponding to images $y$ \item VAE Latent representations for images $\mathcal{E}(x)$ \item Diffusion time steps $t$ \item Gaussian diffusion noise $\epsilon$ \end{enumerate} Now, our goal is to identify the factors of stochasticity that affect the training loss.
+Now, our goal is to identify the factors of stochasticity that affect the training loss.
 Importantly, we \textbf{do not change} the \textbf{training} batches, as it alters the objective of Textual Inversion and might affect its outcome.
 Thus, we train the model in the original setting (with batches of entirely random data) but evaluate it on batches with some sources of randomness \textbf{fixed} across all iterations.
 Note that $\mathcal{E}(x)$ depends on $x$: if we resample the input images, we also need to resample their latent representations.

-First, we try the most direct approach of making \textit{everything} deterministic: in other words, we compute $\Ldet$, which is the same as $\Lldm$, but instead of the expectation over random data and noise, we compute it on the same inputs after each training step.
+First, we try the most direct approach of making \textit{everything} deterministic: in other words, we compute $\Ldet$, which is the same as $\Ltrain$, but instead of the expectation over random data and noise, we compute it on the same inputs after each training step.
 Formally, we can define it as

 with $x$, $y$, $\mathcal{E}(x)$, $t$, and $\epsilon$ sampled only once in the beginning of inversion.
 Essentially, this means that the only argument of this function that changes across training iterations is $c(y)$ that depends on the trained concept embedding.